lijason103/object_tracker/README.md

 # object_tracker

-A script that detects Nylon and feathure badminton shuttles.
+A script that detects Nylon and feather badminton shuttles.